pona08/site-static/source/cash_back/blue_cash_preferred.md

-title: Blue Cash Preferred® Card from American Express Review
+# title: Credit Card Review:Blue Cash Preferred® Card from American Express
 comments: false
 ---

-The Blue Cash Preferred® Card from American Express is a great card for you to get cashback rewards on common household categories like purchases at U.S. supermarkets and U.S. gas stations.
+The Blue Cash Preferred® Card from American Express is a great credit card for you to get cashback rewards on common household categories like purchases at U.S. supermarkets and U.S. gas stations.

 Here is the hightlights: